-I’m quite touched that Gary Sandy read this post and shared it on his Facebook page.
+I’m quite touched that the one and only Gary Sandy read this post and shared it on his Facebook page.

-I also appreciate his kind comment that he was “quite moved” by it.
+I appreciate his kind comment that he was “quite moved” by this post too.

 Thank you, Gary.
-It truly means a lot, and it’s a testament to your fine acting.
+It means a lot, and it’s a testament to your fine acting.

 Do you aspire to be a leader at work?
 Do you wonder what it takes to be considered a leader by others, or how to go about exhibiting your leadership skills?